(Venography, Phlebography, Lower Limb Venography)

 A venogram may be performed on an outpatient basis or as part of your stay in a hospital.
-Procedures may vary depending on your condition and your physician's practices.
+Procedures may vary depending on your condition and your doctor's practices.

 Generally, the venogram follows this process:

-Normal activities and diet can be resumed after the procedure as directed by your physician.
+Normal activities and diet can be resumed after the procedure as directed by your doctor.